Frequently Asked Questions

 When completing the registration request, the Middle Name field is not required; but if you fill it in, your identity documents must match.
 Names filled in the Other field are also not required and do not need to appear on identification documents.

-Can a Basic BCeID by converted into a Business or Personal BCeID?
+Can a Basic BCeID be converted into a Business BCeID?

 Yes.
-When you register for a Business or Personal BCeID you'll have the opportunity to convert an existing Basic BCeID, allowing you to keep your user ID.
+When you register for a Business BCeID, you'll have the opportunity to convert your existing Basic BCeID, allowing you to keep your user ID.

 I have a Basic BCeID.
-Can I also have a Personal and Business BCeID?
+Can I also have a Business BCeID?

 Business BCeID Questions